 The following command adds a user virtual server for the newly added protocol MQTT_SSL.
-Using MQTT_SSL means the Citrix ADC appliance will do SSL offloading, because MQTT_SSL was configured with SSL transport.
-The command also makes the load balancing virtual server, configured in previous step, the default load balancer.
+Using MQTT_SSL means the Citrix ADC appliance does SSL offloading, because MQTT_SSL was configured with SSL transport.
+The command also makes the load balancing virtual server, configured in the previous step, the default load balancer.

 add user vserver mqtt_vs MQTT_SSL 10.217.24.28 8765 -defaultLb mqtt_lb

-For end-to-end encryption, you also need to enable the SSL feature and bind a certkey to the user and default load balancing virtual servers.
+For end-to-end encryption, you also need to enable the SSL feature and bind a certificate-key pair to the user and default load balancing virtual servers.
 For more information, see the following topics:

 enable ns feature SSL add SSL certKey mqtt_svr_cert_key -cert server1.cert -key server1.key bind ssl vserver mqtt_lb -certkeyName mqtt_svr_cert_key bind ssl vserver mqtt_vs -certkeyName mqtt_svr_cert_key <!--NeedCopy-->